Is affiliate marketing worth it: a checklist to help you decide

 With their 139K subscribers and the thousands of views each of their videos attract, they’ve built a loyal following and established themselves as an authority in marketing analytics.

-When you match that product with your audience
+When you match the product with your audience or client base

 Affiliate marketing is only worth it if you can match the right product with your audience.
 While it’s recommended to choose a niche that you’re passionate about, paying attention to the demand for products in that niche is also important.